 STSM reporting and Payment

-The STSM Grantee has 30 calendar days from the end date of the mission to submit a scientific report to the STSM Coordinator.
+The STSM Grantee has 30 calendar days from the end date of the mission to submit a scientific report to the STSM Coordinator along with a proof of evidence of the stay (i.e. some pictures of the trainee working at the host institution facilities).
 Moreover, a written confirmation by a senior researcher affiliated to the Host Institution regarding the successful achievement of the objectives of the STSM and approval of the scientific report is also necessary.
-Please note that failure to submit the scientific report and Host Approval of the scientific report within 30 days will effectively cancel the grant.
+Please note that failure to submit the scientific report, the proof of evidence of the stay and the Host Approval of the scientific report within 30 days will effectively cancel the grant.

 The template of the scientific report can be downloaded at http://www.cost.eu/STSM_report_template; it includes:

-- i) Purpose of the STSM and framing in the AERoGELS Action;
+- Purpose of the STSM and framing in the AERoGELS Action;

-- ii) Description of the activities carried out during the mission;
+- Description of the activities carried out during the mission;

 The payment of the Grant is subject to the approval of the STSM scientific report by the STSM Committee, on behalf of the Action’s MC, and the final decision is uploaded in e-COST by the STSM Coordinator.
 Based on this, the Grant Holder will execute the payment of the grant directly to the grantee or the host institution as requested in the application.